Sheet Music Review Christmas 2017 Roundup

 This book is a true studio essential!

-As it is, I hope you will enjoy one or more from among those I’ve reviewed above – there’s really something for everyone.
+I hope you will enjoy one or more from among those I’ve reviewed above – there’s really something for everyone.
 Unless, of course, you would prefer to stock up on humbugs!

 Enjoy the Countdown to Christmas!!